GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     .. py:method:: copy_dir(src, dst, ignore=None)

-        A directory is copied, optionally excluding file and sub-directories that match a number of patterns.
+        A directory is copied, optionally excluding file and sub-directories that match a number of glob patterns.
 If the destination directory already exists then it is first removed.
 Any errors are handled automatically.

         :param str src: is the name of the source directory.
         :param str dst: is the name of the destination directory.
-        :param list[str] ignore: is an optional sequence of patterns that specify files and sub-directories that should be ignored.
+        :param list[str] ignore: is an optional sequence of glob patterns that specify files and sub-directories that should be ignored.

     .. py:method:: create_file(name)